Workplace hazard controls for COVID-19: Historical guidance before availability of COVID-19 vaccines

 COVID-19 outbreaks have been responsible for several effects within the workplace.
 Workers may be absent from work due to becoming sick, needing to care for others, or from fear of possible exposure.
 Patterns of commerce may change, both in terms of what goods are demanded, and the means of acquiring these goods (such as shopping at off-peak hours or through delivery or drive-through services).
 Lastly, shipments of items from geographic areas severely affected by COVID-19 may be interrupted.

 An infectious disease preparedness and response plan can be used to guide protective actions.
 Such plans address the levels of risk associated with various worksites and job tasks, including sources of exposure, risk factors arising from home and community settings, and risk factors of individual workers such as old age or chronic medical conditions.
 They also outline controls necessary to address those risks, and contingency plans for situations that may arise as a result of outbreaks.
 Infectious disease preparedness and response plans may be subject to national or subnational recommendations.
 Objectives for response to an outbreak include reducing transmission among staff, protecting people who are at higher risk for adverse health complications, maintaining business operations, and minimizing adverse effects on other entities in their supply chains.
 The disease severity in the community where the business is located affects the responses taken.

-It has been suggested that improving ventilation and managing exposure duration can reduce transmission.